adrienaury/owl/README.md

 FirstNames  | First names [multivalued property] LastNames   | Last names [multivalued property]
-Emails      | Email owned by the user [multivalued property] Groups      | Ids of groups the user is member of [multivalued property]
+Emails      | Email owned by the user [multivalued property]

 ### Groups